nicotsou/nicotsou.com/content/blog/tltr-typescript-interfaces/index.md

 In a traditional JavaScript project, that’s a very convenient way to define objects.
 This specific one contains everything we need to know about a music track.
 Such object structures are created on the fly, as we interact with the different modules and packages of our application.

 Objects can store anything.
 An api response.
 An event payload.
 Some configuration parameters.
 Information about styling, animations and many more.
 The simplest way to deal with such object structures is to create classes with all your models.
-But what about objects you can’t control, such us browser event payloads?
+But what about objects you can’t control, such as browser event payloads?

 In the beginning, it didn't cost anything to come up with object structures like these, so we went for it.
 As we go along we are adding more and more object structures.
 As the codebase grows, some of these object structures _may_ already be defined somewhere else in our project.
 And you know what they say, duplication should be avoided.